OgreTransporter/qtk/README.md

  * Save / load for scene data.
 The current inheritance model is temporary.
  * Basic text editor for quickly modifying shaders attached to objects.
  * Shader / object properties panel to modify related settings.
+ * Reduce size of application resources and git references.

 The Qtk desktop application provides a model loader using [Assimp](https://assimp.org/) within a Qt widget application.